-A total of two fish species were recorded in Glenbeg Lough in September 2017.
-Brown trout was the dominant species in terms of abundance (CPUE) and biomass (BPUE) captured in the survey gill nets during the 2017 survey.
+A total of two fish species were recorded in Glenbeg Lough in September 2020.

-Although the mean brown trout CPUE and BPUE fluctuated slightly over the four sampling occasions, these differences were not statistically significant.
-Brown trout ranged in age from 0+ to 6+, indicating reproductive success in each of the previous seven years.
+Brown trout was the dominant species in terms of abundance (CPUE) and biomass (BPUE) captured in the survey gill nets during the 2020 survey.
+Both CPUE and BPE had remained relatively stable in Glenbeg Lough over the five surveys between 2008 and 2020.
+Brown trout ranged in age from 0+ to 4+, indicating reproductive success in each of the previous five years.
 The dominant age class was 2+.
-Length at age analyses revealed that brown trout in the lake exhibit a very slow rate of growth according to the classification scheme of Kennedy and Fitzmaurice (1971).
+Length at age analyses revealed that brown trout in the lake exhibit a slow rate of growth according to the classification scheme of Kennedy and Fitzmaurice (1971).

 Classification and assigning lakes with an ecological status is a critical part of the WFD monitoring programme.
 It allows River Basin District managers to identify and prioritise lakes that currently fall short of the minimum "Good Ecological Status" that is required if Ireland is not to incur penalties.
 A multimetric fish ecological classification tool (Fish in Lakes - 'FIL') was developed for the island of Ireland (Ecoregion 17) using IFI and Agri-Food and Biosciences Institute Northern Ireland (AFBINI) data generated during the NSSHARE Fish in Lakes project (Kelly et al., 2008).
-This tool was further developed during 2010 (FIL2) in order to make it fully WFD compliant, including producing EQR values for each lake and associated confidence in classification (Kelly et al., 2012b).
-Using the FIL2 classification tool, Glenbeg Lough has been assigned an ecological status of Good for 2017 based on the fish populations present.
+This tool was further developed during 2010 (FIL2) to make it fully WFD compliant, including producing EQR values for each lake and associated confidence in classification (Kelly et al., 2012b).

+Using the FIL2 classification tool, Glenbeg Lough has been assigned an ecological status of Good for 2020 based on the fish populations present.
+Glenbeg Lough was also assigned an ecological status of Good in 2017.
 In previous years the lake was assigned a fish status of Good in 2008 and High in 2011 and 2014.

-In the 2010 to 2015 surveillance monitoring reporting period, the EPA assigned Glenbeg Lough an overall ecological status of Good.
+In the 2013 to 2018 surveillance monitoring reporting period, the EPA assigned Glenbeg Lough an overall ecological status of Good.